canonical/temporal-worker-k8s-operator/README.md

 make -C resource_sample_py build_rock
 ```

-The Temporal Worker operator charm can then be deployed and connected to a
+The Charmed Temporal Worker can then be deployed and connected to a deployed
-deployed Temporal server using the Juju command line as follows:
+Temporal server using the Juju command line as follows:

 ```bash
 juju deploy temporal-worker-k8s --resource temporal-worker-image=localhost:32000/temporal-worker-rock